Shrewsbury, MO

 Call 866-382-4167 for a Free Consultation | Shrewsbury, MO Lawyer for Bicycle Accident

 Lawyer for Bicycle Accident in Shrewsbury, MO.
 Riding a bicycle can inspire a wonderful sense of freedom.
-But on too many occasions, bicyclists are an afterthought on the road and become hurt when other people don't pay attention or don't respect their safety.
-If you were injured in a bike accident through no fault of your own, the lawyer for bicycle accident team of Halvorsen Klote is here to help see you through your time of need.
-We offer expert legal representation clients in Shrewsbury, MO and throughout the Greater St. Louis area and Southern Illinois.
-Our case reviews are free, no-risk and no-obligation, and we charge no attorneys' fees unless we win your claim.
-Speak directly to a knowledgeable and friendly bicycle accident lawyer by calling 866-382-4167 or by getting in touch with us online.
+But too frequently, bicyclists don't receive the same respect that motorists do and end up injured because of someone else's negligence.
+If you sustained an injury in a bike accident because someone else did not respect your safety, the lawyer for bicycle accident team of Halvorsen Klote is here to stand by your side.
+We offer expert legal representation the injured and vulnerable in Shrewsbury, MO and throughout the Greater St. Louis area and Southern Illinois.
+Talking to us is free, and you do not owe us anything unless we secure you the recovery you are owed.
+Speak directly to an accomplished and empathetic bicycle accident lawyer by calling 866-382-4167 or by reaching out to us online.

 Contact Our Firm Today